 Cohu operates in three business segments.
-Our primary business is the development, manufacture, sale and servicing of test handling, burn-in, thermal subsystems and MEMS test solutions for the global semiconductor industry through our wholly-owned subsidiaries, Delta Design, Inc., Rasco GmbH and Ismeca Semiconductor Holding SA ("Ismeca"), which was acquired on December 31, 2012.
-Ismeca designs, manufactures and sells turret-based test handling and backend finishing equipment for integrated circuits, LEDs and discrete components.
-With the acquisition of Ismeca we expanded our served market, increased our market share in the semiconductor test handling market and expanded our portfolio of test handling solutions providing us with an entry into the LED equipment market, which is forecasted to grow as LED technology is adopted for general lighting.
+Our primary business is the development, manufacture, sale and servicing of test handling, burn-in, thermal subsystems and MEMS test solutions for the global semiconductor industry through our wholly-owned subsidiaries, Delta Design, Inc., Rasco GmbH and Ismeca Semiconductor Holding SA.
 Our primary business is significantly dependent on capital expenditures by semiconductor manufacturers and test subcontractors, which in turn is dependent on the current and anticipated market demand for semiconductors that is subject to cyclical trends.
 We expect that the semiconductor equipment industry will continue to be cyclical and volatile in part because consumer electronics, the principal end market for integrated circuits, is a highly dynamic industry and demand is difficult to accurately predict.

-Following an increase in the second quarter, average orders for back-end semiconductor equipment, as reported by Semiconductor Equipment and Materials International (SEMI), decreased 42% in the third quarter of 2013.
-Our customers became increasingly cautious about adding capacity in uncertain market conditions and orders reported by our semiconductor equipment segment decreased 36%, sequentially, in the third quarter of 2013.
+Average orders for back-end semiconductor equipment, as reported by Semiconductor Equipment and Materials International (SEMI), increased sequentially each of the first three months of 2014 and the order momentum within our semiconductor equipment segment that began in the fourth quarter of 2013 continued its upward trend as orders increased 9% sequentially in the first quarter of 2014.
+We experienced order demand across all our product lines and customer base with our pick and place and gravity handlers benefitting from continued demand from the automotive and industrial segments.
+We also saw improved results within our turret business which was driven largely by the consumer, mobility and discrete markets and as the quarter ended, by increased demand from LED customers.
 We continue to be optimistic about the long-term prospects for the semiconductor equipment industry due to expanding applications, growing integrated circuit content in automotive, consumer and industrial applications, and the projected adoption of high brightness LEDs for the general lighting market.

-Our non-semiconductor businesses produce mobile microwave communications equipment (Broadcast Microwave Services, Inc.) and video cameras and accessories (Cohu Electronics Division) and comprised approximately 16% of our consolidated revenues during the three-year period ended December 29, 2012 and were approximately 12.6% for the quarter ended September 28, 2013.
+Our non-semiconductor businesses produce mobile microwave communications equipment (Broadcast Microwave Services, Inc.) and video cameras and accessories (Cohu Electronics Division) and comprised approximately 16% of our consolidated revenues during the three-year period ended December 28, 2013 and were approximately 12% for the quarter ended March 29, 2014.
 Our microwave communications equipment business develops, manufactures and sells mobile microwave communications equipment, antenna systems and associated equipment.
 These products are used in the transmission of video, audio and telemetry.
 Applications for these microwave data-links include unmanned aerial vehicles ("UAVs"), public safety, security, surveillance and electronic news gathering.
 Customers for these products are government agencies, public safety organizations, UAV program contractors, television broadcasters and other commercial entities.